-You will receive sorbolene cream on the first day of your treatment.
-You can apply this as often as you like to the treatment area.
-Do not apply within 2 hours of treatment.
+Sorbolene will be given to you on your first day of treatment and can be applied as often as you like to the treatment area.
+Do not apply within two hours of treatment.

-Check with your doctor or the radiation staff before using any other products on your skin in the treatment area.
+Do not use any other products on your skin in the treatment area without checking with your doctor or radiation staff first.
 Other products may make any reaction worse.